ansible-collections/ibm_zos_core/docs/source/community_guides.rst

 Currently we are not accepting community contributions.
 Though, we encourage opening `git issues`_ for bugs, comments or feature requests.

-Periodically review this content to learn when, and how, contributions can be made in the future.
+Periodically review this content to learn when and how contributions can be made in the future.

 .. _git issues: